-We know it when we feel it: School spirit warms a school, makes everyone smile and brings people together.
-It makes them feel that they are part of something greater than themselves.
+We know it when we feel it: School spirit warms a school, makes everyone smile, and brings people together.
+It makes everyone feel that they are part of something greater than themselves.
 But how do you actually build that elusive thing called school spirit?
 Here are 50 creative ideas to try at your school.

 1. Throw a back-to-school cookout.

 Get the whole school community together to get “fired up” for the school year.
 Having time to casually socialize with teachers and staff helps ease the transition for students and families.

 Recruit art students to showcase their talents by painting their peers’ faces with school colors.
 Schedule it on a pep assembly day to give students the opportunity to amp up the school spirit.